 Pastelegram lives in two distinct forms: a biannual print issue and an online site.
 The print issue features an editorial collaboration with an artist or art historian that includes original works made for the magazine, visual essays, an interview with the issue’s collaborator and a collection of outside texts and images selected by the collaborator and Pastelegram’s editors.
 Our online version includes artists' project commissioned for our website and related interviews and feature articles.
 Our website also offers weekly reviews of contemporary art exhibitions and events in the United States and beyond.

-Pastelegram's print issue can be found at Farewell Books (Austin), Marfa Book Company (Marfa), David Shelton Gallery (San Antonio), and The Reading Room (Dallas) and Printed Matter (New York).
+Pastelegram's print issue can be found at Farewell Books (Austin), Marfa Book Company (Marfa), David Shelton Gallery (Houston), The Reading Room (Dallas) and Printed Matter (New York).